 Many operators will offer free limited trials, and some will claim to be 100% free.
 But would you ever trust someone with your internet activity, without any incentive for them to keep it private?

 They essentially replace the responsibilities of your ISP, who without a VPN can monitor all your online activity.

 If you’re not careful with which service you decide to subscribe to, you may end up getting your data sold.

-There are even instances where companies will have lackluster security and allow their customer’s data to be stolen, which happened very recently with several Hong Kong-based VPN companies.
+There are even instances where companies will have lacklustre security and allow their customer’s data to be stolen, which happened very recently with several Hong Kong-based VPN companies.

-Every single service in my list will probably fulfill your VPN-purposes but they differ slightly in price, payment methods, and of course, reliability!
+Every single service in my list will probably fulfil your VPN purposes but they differ slightly in price, payment methods, and of course, reliability!

-Please refer to my “Free South Africa VPN“-article for advice on the best free VPN-service.
+Please refer to my “Free Australia VPN“-article for advice on the best free VPN service.

 Best VPN for torrenting